 This report is available to users in India for ₹40,000 + applicable taxes

-Blockbuster drugs going off patent and marketing exclusivity aided the growth (14% CAGR) for the Indian exports formulation players during 2011-12 to2015-16.
-However, regulatory woes, wholesale consolidation in US market and rising competition substantially impacted Indian players in 2016-17, leading to a flat growth during the fiscal.
-In the 2017-18, formulation exports is expected to remain flat to negative on account of weak FTF pipeline forthe players coupled with price erosion in base business.
+Blockbuster drugs going off patent and marketing exclusivity aided the growth for the Indian exports formulation players during 2011-12 to 2015-16.
+However, regulatory woes, wholesale consolidation in US market and rising competition substantially impacted the formulation exports players in 2016-17 and 2017-18, leading to a flat growth during the fiscal.

-Domestic market growth to remain moderate over medium term
+Domestic market growth to improve over medium term